dankert/openrat-cms/README.md

 #### Docker-Compose

-The easiest way is to start the content-management-system inside a docker machine.
+The easiest way is to start the content-management-system inside a docker machine with an MySql database.
 Copy the following lines to a file named `docker-compose.yml`.

 ```